Skip to Main Content Header and Footer Templates

 St. Louis School of Fine Arts

-In 1857, Chancellor Eliot wanted a school of art for Washington University.
+In 1857, Chancellor Eliot wanted a school of art for Washington University in St. Louis.
 The O’Fallon Polytechnic Institute had made a modest beginning with its small School of Design.
 When O’Fallon was sold, this program became part of the University’s Polytechnic Department, and was renamed the “School of Art and Design” in 1871.
 In November 1874, the University hired drawing instructor Halsey C. Ives, who later became a full professor and added painting, sculpture, and decorative arts to the curriculum.

 In 1878, the only son of Wayman Crow, Wayman Crow, Jr., died, so he decided to give the University a new museum in his son’s honor.
 This building at the corner of 19th and Locust was dedicated in May 1881.
 With this new building, the University agreed to create an independent school.
 Known as the St. Louis School and Museum of Fine Arts, when founded in 1881 it was the first art school west of the Mississippi River.